WCHS-TV: History

 Shortly afterwards, in 1998, Sinclair bought out Sullivan Broadcasting, owners of WVAH-TV; as the Federal Communications Commission (FCC) did not permit duopolies at the time, WVAH's license assets were transferred to Glencairn.
 However, Glencairn's stock was almost entirely controlled by the Smith family, owners and founders of Sinclair.
 In effect, Sinclair now owned both stations.
 The company further circumvented the rules by entering into a local marketing agreement with WVAH, with WCHS as senior partner.
 The other station retained its own studios on Mount Vernon Road in Hurricane along I-64 even although most of its operations were merged with WCHS.
 Eventually, WVAH's separate facilities were put up for sale.

 Sinclair tried to merge with Glencairn in 2001 after the FCC decided to allow duopolies but could not purchase WVAH because the FCC does not allow common ownership of two of the four highest-rated stations in a single market.
 Glencairn changed its name to Cunningham Broadcasting and the local marketing agreement with WCHS continues to this day.
 There is overwhelming evidence that Glencairn/Cunningham is merely a shell corporation used by Sinclair to circumvent FCC ownership rules.

-On February 1, 2021, Sinclair moved the Fox network affiliation from WVAH-TV to WCHS-DT2, although it still markets the signal as "Fox 11" and more formally as "Fox 11, WCHS 8.2".
+On February 1, 2021, Sinclair moved the Fox network affiliation from WVAH-TV to WCHS-DT2, although for a time it still marketed the signal as "Fox 11" and more formally as "Fox 11, WCHS 8.2".
 The move followed similar moves of Fox affiliations from Sinclair-managed stations owned by third parties (including, but not limited to, Cunningham Broadcasting) at the beginning of 2021 to subchannels of sister stations owned by Sinclair in the Cedar Rapids, Iowa; Columbus, Ohio; and Dayton, Ohio, markets.
+By 2026, the Fox subchannel had been rebranded as "Fox Appalachia".